-A site for articles relating to the past such as women in antiquity, early church history and New Testament archaeology.
+“Past” is a site for articles relating to women in antiquity, early church history and New Testament archaeology.
 Posts are based on scholarly research and include resources in the field, such as peer-reviewed articles and books.
 Examining issues from a scholarly feminist perspective supports social justice in our current situation.

 I am available in the New England and greater Albany areas, with advance notice, to present lectures on a number of topics in these fields.
 Some lectures are illustrated with photos taken on-site in Greece, Italy, Great Britain, Bulgaria, France, Germany, Hungary, Austria and former Yugoslavia.
 Sample lecture titles/topics include: